 The card does come with Visa Signature benefits, which include discounts and upgrades at hotels in the Luxury Hotel & Resort Collection.

-If you fly regularly on United, you’ll likely be better off with the United Mileage Plus Explorer Card, which has a $95 annual fee.
-This includes a free first checked bag for you and a companion on your reservation, which could save up to $100 round trip, plus priority boarding.
+If you fly regularly on United, you’ll likely be better off with the United Explorer Card, which has a $95 annual fee (waived the first year).
+This includes a free first checked bag for you and a companion on your reservation, which could save up to $140 per round trip, plus priority boarding.
 You’ll also receive two United Club passes on your card anniversary.
-The earnings rate is the same as the TravelBank Card, so if you fly at least once a year with a companion and checked luggage on a round-trip United flight, the Mileage Plus Explorer is the better choice.
+The earnings rate is similar to the TravelBank Card, so if you fly at least once a year with a companion and checked luggage on a round-trip United flight, the United Explorer is the better choice.